GrantJamesPowell/elixir_conf_example_1/README.md

 ### 1.)
 Find the Genstage Components

-Follow the supervision tree from your main [application supervisor](/lib/example_1/application.ex) `applciation.ex`, and locate the genstage components running in your process tree.
+Follow the supervision tree from your main [application supervisor](/lib/example_1/application.ex) `application.ex`, and locate the GenStage components running in your process tree.
 Once you've found the code for the component, locate the processes running in the `:observer`

 ### 2.)
 Examine the GenStage